“The inventiveness of women has existed for as long as the sensation of cold or hunger.” – Jette Sandah, director of the Women’s Museum in Denmark.

 Tracing the history of women behind inventions is all the more difficult because, until the end of the nineteenth century, married women in the United Kingdom and the United States of America had no legal the right to hold property or intellectual property.
 If they ever filed a patent application,

 Others had to fight to protect their intellectual property from the usurpers.
-In 1870, Margaret Knight of Massachusetts (United States of America), a worker in a cotton mill, invented a machine for making flat-bottomed paper bags, won the lawsuit she had filed against a man who had copied his drawing and tried to get a patent in his name.
+In 1870, Margaret Knight of Massachusetts (United States of America), a worker in a cotton mill, invented the machine for making flat-bottomed paper bags, won the lawsuit she had filed against a man who had copied his drawing and tried to get a patent in his name.
 The man in question argued in court that a woman was simply not capable of designing such a machine.
 His industrial design is still used today.

-It was for the sake of protection that Louisa Llewellin patented in 1904 her "glove for self-defense and other purposes" for women (the patent does not mention what were the other purposes in question).
-Designed for the ever-increasing number of women who traveled alone by train, this glove was equipped with sharp steel claws in their fingers to defend their owner against "thieves and other people with devilish designs".
+It was for the sake of protection that Louisa Llewellyn patented in 1904 her “glove for self-defense and other purposes” for women (the patent does not mention what were the other purposes in question).
+Designed for the ever-increasing number of women who traveled alone by train, this glove was equipped with sharp steel claws in their fingers to defend their owner against “thieves and other people with devilish designs”.

 From kitchen to Kevlar

 Traditional activities being a lot of housewives, domestic innovations have multiplied, sparing the following generations hours of chores.
 Elizabeth Merrell, a metal worker in London, invented the electric washing machine in 1859 and Josephine Cochran, a dishwasher in 1872.
 A hundred years later, Marion Donovan of Indiana (United Kingdom), invented the first disposable diaper.